Fusarium solani species complex: Other animals

-F. solani is implicated in cutaneous infections of young turtles as well as infections of turtle egg shells.
+FSSC is implicated in cutaneous infections of young turtles as well as infections of turtle egg shells.
 It has also caused infections in Australian crocodile farms, sea lions and grey seals.
-F. solani is a facultative pathogen of the castor bean tick.
+FSSC is a facultative pathogen of the castor bean tick.
 It is also lethal to southern pine beetles.

 Plants

-F. solani rots the roots of its host plant.
+FSSC rots the roots of its host plant.
 It also causes soft rot of plant tissues by penetrating plant cell walls and destroying the torus.
 It is implicated, along with Pythium myriotylum, in pod rot of the pods of groundnuts.
-F. solani can cause damping off, corn rot, and root rot, as well as sudden death of soybeans (SDS).
+FSSC can cause damping off, corn rot, and root rot, as well as sudden death of soybeans (SDS).
 It is a very generalistic fungal species and has been known to infect peas, beans, potatoes, and many types of cucurbits.
 Symptoms include general plant decline, wilting, and large necrotic spots on tap roots.

 Recently the pathogen has also done serious damage to olive trees throughout the mediterranean.

 Virulence of this agent in plants is controlled by the cutinase genes cut1 and cut2.
 These genes are upregulated by exposure to the plant's cutin monomers.
-F. solani is known to cause sudden death syndrome in soybeans, and it is also known to cause disease in other economically important crops such as avocado, citrus, orchids, passion fruit, peas, peppers, potato, and squash.
+FSSC is known to cause sudden death syndrome in soybeans, and it is also known to cause disease in other economically important crops such as avocado, citrus, orchids, passion fruit, peas, peppers, potato, and squash.

 Management

 Agriculture

-The ubiquitous nature of F. solani gives rise to a plethora of management practices developed independently.
+The ubiquitous nature of FSSC gives rise to a plethora of management practices developed independently.
 One particular method is the use of the bacterial complex Burkholderia cepacia, which is a registered control method.
 This bacterial complex has been shown to produce several types of antibiotics (depending on the strain), and can act as a substitute for chemical pesticides.
 Precautionary methods include planting during warm/dry weather, 3 plus years of crop rotation of non host species, and avoiding dense seed planting.

 Humans

-In the 2023 Matamoros outbreak of F. solani meningitis CDC recommended liposomal amphotericin B and voriconazole, however, disease progressed on this regimen, and patients were trialed on fosmanogepix through a compassionate use authorization.
+In the 2023 Matamoros outbreak of "F. solani meningitis", CDC recommended liposomal amphotericin B and voriconazole, however, disease progressed on this regimen, and patients were trialed on fosmanogepix through a compassionate use authorization.

 Biotechnology

-F. solani has been investigated as a biological control for certain plants including leafy spurge, morning glory, striga, gourd, and water hyacinth.
+FSSC has been investigated as a biological control for certain plants including leafy spurge, morning glory, striga, gourd, and water hyacinth.